all-ride/ride-wba-gdprcookie/README.md

 The module includes a script & styling for a cookie banner and a modal where the visitor can select his/her cookie preferences.

 You need to include the following snippet in your `base/index.tpl`.
-Preferred right before the `</body>` closing tag.
+Right underneath the `content_body` block

 ```smarty
 <!-- Adds the cookie template to your page -->